yb74/algerdiscoverie/README.md

+# ALGERdiscoveRIE, the app that will make you travel and learn about Algeria

-# ALGERdiscoveRIE is an app to provide information about Algeria and show how Algeria is a beautiful country with very welcoming inhabitants.
+ALGERdiscoveRIE is an app to provide information about Algeria and show how Algeria is a beautiful country with very welcoming inhabitants.

 Features :